dafny-lang/dafny/docs/OnlineTutorial/guide.md

 Frames also affect methods.
-As you might have guessed, they are not required to list the things they read, as we have written a method which accesses an array with no reads annotation.
+As you might have guessed, they are not required to list the things they read, as we have written a method which accesses an array with no `reads` annotation.
 Methods are allowed to read whatever memory they like, but they are required to list which parts of memory they modify, with a *modifies annotation*.
 They are almost identical to their `reads` cousins, except they say what can be changed, rather than what the value of the function depends on.
-In combination with reads, modification restrictions allow Dafny to prove properties of code that would otherwise be very difficult or impossible.
-Reads and modifies are one of the tools that allow Dafny to work on one method at a time, because they restrict what would otherwise be arbitrary modifications of memory to something that Dafny can reason about.
+In combination with reads, modification restrictions allow Dafny to prove properties of code that would otherwise be very difficult or impossible. `reads` and `modifies` are one of the tools that allow Dafny to work on one method at a time, because they restrict what would otherwise be arbitrary modifications of memory to something that Dafny can reason about.